Naval Air Station Pensacola Corry Station: History

-In 1973.
-NTTC Corry Station was among the first Navy technical schools to be accredited by the Southern Association of Colleges and Schools and this accreditation certified that the instruction offered at NTTC and students could receive college-level credit for completed courses.
+In 1973, NTTC Cory Station was among the first Navy technical schools to be accredited by the Southern Association of Colleges and Schools which certified that students could receive college-level credit for completed courses.

-In 2003, Naval Technical Training Center Corry Station officially became the Center for Cryptology Corry Station, as part of the Chief of Naval Operations establishment of Navy Learning Centers in support of the Revolution in Training.
+In 2003, Naval Technical Training Center Corry Station officially became the Center for Cryptology Corry Station, as part of the Chief of Naval Operations establishment of Navy Learning Centers in support of the "Revolution in Training", the Navy's major shift in its philosophy and management of individual skills training.

 In 2005, Center for Cryptology Corry Station and the Center for Information Technology San Diego merged to become the Center for Information Dominance Corry Station.

-In 2016, the Center for Information Dominance Corry Station name was changed to Information Warfare Training Command (IWTC) by Vice admiral Ted N. "Twig" Branch, who was at the time, "Deputy Chief of Naval Operations for Information Warfare and Director of Naval Intelligence".
+In 2016, the Center for Information Dominance Corry Station name was changed to Information Warfare Training Command (IWTC) by Vice admiral Ted N. "Twig" Branch, who was at the time Deputy Chief of Naval Operations for Information Warfare and Office of Naval Intelligence.

-Tenant Commands
+Tenant commands

-Majority of the tenants on NASP Corry Station are somehow involved with the Information Warfare community.
+The majority of the tenants on NASP Corry Station are somehow involved with the Information Warfare community.
 Outside of the CIWT HQ, the following commands are located on the installation (as of Feb 2017):